 Meet our Marion eye doctors:

-Dr. Andrea Noonan is owner and lead optometrist at Family Vision Care.
-Dr. Noonan graduated from Miami University in 1992, where she earned a Bachelor of Science in Zoology.
+Dr. Andrea Noonan graduated from Miami University in 1992, where she earned a Bachelor of Science in Zoology.
 She continued her studies at The Ohio State University where she earned a Doctorate of Optometry in 1995.
 From 1995 to 1996, she completed a VA residency in Chillicothe, where she studied an abundance of eye-related diseases and their detection, as well as patient management.
 Dr. Noonan began practicing with Family Vision Care in 1996.

-Dr. Noonan has many times volunteered at local Marion, OH schools and provided eye health presentations to elementary school aged children.
-She is a member of the American Optometric Association and volunteers for Nationwide Children’s Hospital.
+Andrea is a member of the American Optometric Association and volunteers for her church and Nationwide Children’s Hospital.

 Dr. Noonan and her husband, Andy, reside in Powell with their two children.